The Amazing Tales of Princess Amelia

-Rumours and wild guesses were running rampant amongst the men, since the previous rider, Harps One Eye, returned from the caves late the same morning, a little after the royal Highnesses party, and had reported to Master Roger.
+Rumours and wild guesses were running rampant amongst the men, since an earlier rider, Harps One Eye, returned from the caves late the same morning, a little after the royal Highnesses party returned with the children, and had reported to Master Roger.
 Those in earshot heard about Grandpa Ant’s stories of the dreadful witch Red Wasp and of the magic images of the giant boat in the globe.
 The last thing Harps One Eye had himself seen of the King El and the Royal party, was of them opening that outer door.
-Queen Michelle and Emma had left ten minutes earlier with the children.
+Queen Stephania and Emma had left the caves ten minutes earlier with the children.
 When he left for the castle, two guards had still been in the Square room and four left at the entrance to the first cave as instructed.
 And yet the last riders back reported no men at all!
 They would never have disobeyed orders, so where had they gone?
 Little wonder Master Roger had looked so concerned

 “Well let’s hope that we survive this son so that we can explore it further.
 Stand back into the tunnel” he said against Matthew’s mutterings of dissent “whilst I attempt a first cut.
 I won’t risk us both and if I am hurt, I will need you to tell the others”.
 Matthew reluctantly stood behind the tunnel corner, but stuck his head out, watching in trepidation.